JonasDeipenbrock/e3_parcour_robot/docu/dayByDay.md

 Added rolling average to line following and fine tuned configuration value Added motor stalled check to find and push
 Improved construction of roboter further by adding a third wheel per side

+# 29.11.2021

+Implemented improved Find and Push
+Experiments with sensors
+Reduced friction on both chains
+Fixed stop problem of the roboter
+Added some weight at theback of the roboter